 And that’s how I got “stuck” in productivity.
-One of the things I learn early was that the productivity relates to intention and how you process the things to do.
+One of the things I learned early was that the productivity relates to intention and how you process the things to do.
 Furthermore, it depends on certain concepts, knowledge, skills, approaches as well as to the right tools for your work and life.

-One of the greatest experts I found in this journey was Michael Hyatt.
+One of the greatest experts I found on this journey was Michael Hyatt.
 I “bumped into” Michael’s then blog (if I recall correctly it was called “Working Smart“) searching in Google how to implement the GTD methodology in MS Outlook (it was my corporate days and MS Outlook was a significant part of the business).
 Michael at the time had developed a set of Outlook macros for helping and moving forward the GTD process (yes it before his Mac days) and give away free for anyone interested.

 Well, guess what, I was interested!
 And from that day on I start following his work.
 Michael helps me to understand more things about productivity from many books and, most importantly, how to implement them in real-time situations to fit your needs.